cityindex-attic/CIAPI.PHP/README.md

 A basic/limited PHP client library for connecting to the CityIndex Trading API.

 ## Status
-Actively developed (very early stages though, i.e. nothing to see yet) and currently unsupported.
+Actively developed (very early stages though) and currently unsupported.

 ## Usage Example